ChrisThoung/fsic-archive/doc/source/example.rst

 Accounting matrices
 ===================

-The balance sheet for *Model SIM* consists of just one item: money.
-Money is an asset of households and a corresponding liability for the government.
+The balance sheet for *Model SIM* consists of just one item: money, which is printed by the government and assumed to consist entirely of banknotes.
+This is *cash* or *high-powered* money.
+Money (*H*) is an asset of households and a corresponding liability for the government.

 .. csv-table:: The balance sheet of Model SIM
    :header: "", "1.
 Households", "2.
 Production", "3.
 Government"